Najeeb223/CSS.exe/README.md

 * Found a bug?
 Open an issue.
 * Want to improve a layout, animation, or add a feature?
 PRs are welcome.
-* Please read the [Contribution Guide](CONTRIBUTING.md) before submitting.

 ---

 ## 📌 Project Board

 Track bugs, enhancements, and ideas via the [Project Board](https://github.com/users/Najeeb223/projects/2).

----

-## ✨ Vision

-> To create *something heavy* — an unforgettable, impactful experience that sparks learning and pride in creativity across the African continent and beyond.

 ---